Zoella-w/zoella-hexo-blog/hexo/source/_posts/30-HKU ECIC.md

 promotes “zero purchase and redemption fees”
 I tried to live each day to the fullest.
-In addition to improve technical strength, I have grasped a deep understanding of financial concepts and strategic marketing by active self-study, and open-minded consultation with collegues. to acquire customers, and to optimize user retention and conversion to address unmet market needs
+In addition to improve technical strength, I have grasped a deep understanding of financial concepts and strategic marketing by active self-study, and open-minded consultation with colleagues. to acquire customers, and to optimize user retention and conversion to address unmet market needs